ARMmbed/mbed-os-5-docs/docs/api/api.md

 ## Deprecated APIs: moving from Mbed OS 5 to 6

-If you're moving your program from Mbed OS 5 to 6, you will need to replace deprecated APIs:
+If you're moving your program from Mbed OS 5 to 6, you will need to replace deprecated APIs.
+The table lists classes that have been completely removed.
+Functions and methods that have been removed from other classes are listed in each class's Doxgen, and [summarised here](../mbed-os-api-doxy/deprecated.html).

 | Deprecated API | Replaced by |
 | - | - |